Chart Color Schemes

 Age

-Sarina's median age exceeds the national pattern
+Sarina's population is slightly older than the national pattern

 Sarina's median age is 40, close to Rest of Qld's figure of 41 but exceeding the national norm of 38.
-The 15-24 age group comprises 13.3%, higher than Rest of Qld, while the 25-34 cohort stands at 11.4%.
-Post the 2021 Census, the 75-84 age group has grown from 5.1% to 6.2%.
-Conversely, the 55-64 cohort has decreased from 14.0% to 12.5%, and the 5-14 group has dropped from 13.4% to 12.3%.
+The 15-24 age group makes up 13.3%, higher than Rest of Qld, while the 25-34 cohort stands at 11.4%.
+Post-2021 Census, the 75-84 age group grew from 5.1% to 6.2%.
+Conversely, the 55-64 cohort declined from 14.0% to 12.5%, and the 5-14 group dropped from 13.4% to 12.3%.
 By 2041, demographic modeling suggests Sarina's age profile will significantly evolve.
-Leading this shift, the 25-34 group is projected to grow by 34% (225 people), reaching 896 from 670.
-Meanwhile, population declines are forecast for the 55-64 and 15-24 cohorts.
+Leading this shift, the 25-34 group is projected to grow by 34% (227 people), reaching 897 from 669.
+Population declines are forecast for the 55-64 and 15-24 cohorts.